vcylarim

 The type of model to be used can be specified by the parameter “-type”.
 If set to “glm”, a GLM is applied.
 Alternatively, this parameter can be set to “-type slabs”.
 In this case, no GLM is fitted.
 Instead a simple averaging within three slabs (deep,middle,superficial) is done.
 This is easier and computationally less involved.

-vcylarim implements parallel computations uses openmp.
+vcylarim implements parallel computations using openmp.
 The number of processors to use can be specified with the parameter “-j”.
 The output (cylbeta.v) contains several images as explained above.
 This file can be analyzed in subsequent processing steps using cylarim_stats.

 Parameters of ‘vcylarim’